30 healthy, colourful recipes

-Eat the rainbow with our collection of healthy, cheerful and colourful recipes bursting with antioxidants, from rainbow smoothie bowls to harissa prawns, summer rolls, turmeric eggs and more
+Eat the rainbow with our collection of healthy, colourful recipes bursting with antioxidants, from rainbow smoothie bowls, to harissa prawns, summer rolls, turmeric eggs and more

 Did you know that different colours in food have different health properties and benefits?
 And that eating more varieties and colours, or 'eating the rainbow', can help broaden the nutritional density of your diet with vitamins, minerals and phytonutrients?
 It's also a great way to help you achieve the recommended five-a-day as well as making your plate look prettier.